 The Company's registered office is 21 Kakheti Highway, Tbilisi 0190, Georgia.
-The Company has been registered by Tbilisi Tax Inspection and the registration number is # 4346/007.
+The Company's identification number is 206237491.

 The Group's principal activities are natural gas import and wholesale, electricity generation and supply, rent of gas pipelines and oil and gas exploration and extraction in Georgia.
-Following the completion of the Gardabani Combined-Cycle Power Plant (CCPP) construction in July 2015, electricity generation was added to the Group's principal activities.
-On 7 September 2015, Gardabani CCPP obtained a license on operation for an unlimited period from the Georgian National Energy and Water Supply Regulatory Commission (GNERC) and commenced generating revenue in accordance with the deregulated tariffs on the electricity market in Georgia.
-In accordance with the Government of Georgia ("GoG") resolution # 475 dated 14 September 2015 Gardabani CCPP was granted the status of guaranteed capacity operator until 1 October 2040.
+Following the completion of the Gardabani Combined-Cycle Power Plant (Gardabani TPP) construction in July 2015, electricity generation was added to the Group's principal activities.
+On 7 September 2015, Gardabani TPP obtained a license on operation for an unlimited period from the Georgian National Energy and Water Supply Regulatory Commission (GNERC) and commenced generating revenue in accordance with the deregulated tariffs on the electricity market in Georgia.
+In accordance with the Government of Georgia ("GoG") resolution # 475 dated 14 September 2015 Gardabani TPP was granted the status of guaranteed capacity operator until 1 October 2040.

-In 2017 the Company started construction of Gardabani 2 Combined-Cycle Thermal Power Plant (TPP).
-The major construction works of the Thermal Power Plant (TPP) were finalized on 12 February 2020 and taking over certificate was signed by Gardabani 2 TPP and the counterparty responsible for the construction of TPP on 28 February 2020.
-On 25 March 2020, Gardabani 2 TPP obtained a license on operation for an unlimited period from the Georgian National Energy and Water Supply Regulatory Commission (GNERC) and commenced generating revenue in accordance with the deregulated tariffs on the electricity market in Georgia.
+In 2017 the Company started construction of Gardabani 2 Combined-Cycle Thermal Power Plant (Gardabani 2 TPP).
+The major construction works of the thermal power plant were finalized on 12 February 2020 and taking over certificate was signed by Gardabani 2 TPP and the counterparty responsible for the construction of the thermal power plant on 28 February 2020.
+On 25 March 2020, Gardabani 2 TPP obtained a license on operation for an unlimited period from the GNERC and commenced generating revenue in accordance with respective Implementation Agreement setting forth electricity generation, sales volumes and tariffs.

-From December 2006, when the Company was granted the status of National Oil Company on behalf of the State of Georgia, the Company receives and sells the State's share of extracted oil and gas in Georgia in accordance with Production Sharing Agreements signed between the State and investors.
+From December 2006, when the Company was granted the status of National Oil Company and is acting on behalf of the State of Georgia, the Company receives and sells the State's share of oil and gas extracted in Georgia in accordance with Production Sharing Agreements signed between the State and respective investors.

 On 16 March 2018 the Company and investors, participating in Production Sharing Agreements, executed the "Loan and Pledge Agreement" according to which, in exchange for the loan borrowed by investors from the Company, Georgian Oil and Gas Corporation JSC was granted an option to acquire a 22% interest in Production Sharing Agreements for a net payment of USD 3,500,000 in aggregate.
 On 23 July 2021, investors and the Company entered into a non-binding Memorandum of understanding, according to which investors expressed their willingness to transfer to the Company 22% of the Contractor's participating interest in Production Sharing Agreements covering specified license areas.
 On 6 December 2021 the Government of Georgia issued order # 2147 and consented to exercise the option by the Company to acquire 22% of the investor's participating interest in the mentioned Production Sharing Agreements.
 The transaction of acquisition of the participating interest was conducted on 29 December 2021, when the Company and investors entered into a joint operation agreement on the specified license areas.
+As a result of this transaction exploration and evaluation asset of GEL 10,836 thousand was recognized.

-The New law of Georgia on Energy and Water Supply ("the Law") was introduced and entered in force on 27 December 2019.
-The Law requires adoption of a number of by-laws, such as electricity market concept design ("EMCD") and natural gas market concept design ("NGMCD"), accompanied by certain institutional developments.
-The Group will follow the schedule set forth by the Law, which was not intended to have immediate effect on the Georgian electricity and gas markets and their participants (including the Group).
+With the harmonization of Georgian and European energy legislation the new law of Georgia on Energy and Water Supply ("the Law") was introduced and entered in force on 27 December 2019.
+The Law required adoption of a number of by-laws, such as electricity market concept design ("EMCD") and natural gas market concept design ("NGMCD"), accompanied by certain institutional developments.
+The Group will follow the implementation schedule set forth by the Law, which was not intended to have immediate effect on the Georgian electricity and gas markets and their participants (including the Group).